QuantEcon/lecture-source-jl/rst_files/testing.rst

 Setup
 ---------

-You'll find that codecov is automatically enabled for public repos with Travis
+You'll find that CodeCov is automatically enabled for public repos with Travis

 For private ones, you'll need to first get an access token